-- a.
-In this act: - (1) "Collaborative law communication" means a statement, whether oral or in a record that is made in the course of a collaborative law process and occurs after the parties sign a collaborative law participation agreement but before the collaborative law process is concluded. - (2) "Collaborative law participation agreement" means a written agreement by the parties to participate in a collaborative law process, in accordance with section 4 of this act, in order to resolve their family law dispute.
-A participation agreement shall provide that a complaint, petition or claim may not be filed with a tribunal before or during the collaborative law process although a party may request, in accordance with section 7 of this act, that a tribunal incorporate a settlement agreement into a final judgment. - (3) "Collaborative law process" means a procedure intended to resolve the family law dispute without intervention by a tribunal provided that the individuals in the dispute: (A) sign a collaborative law participation agreement; and (B) are represented by collaborative lawyers.
+a.
+In this act:

+(1) "Collaborative law communication" means a statement, whether oral or in a record that is made in the course of a collaborative law process and occurs after the parties sign a collaborative law participation agreement but before the collaborative law process is concluded.

+(2) "Collaborative law participation agreement" means a written agreement by the parties to participate in a collaborative law process, in accordance with section 4 of this act, in order to resolve their family law dispute.
+A participation agreement shall provide that a complaint, petition or claim may not be filed with a tribunal before or during the collaborative law process although a party may request, in accordance with section 7 of this act, that a tribunal incorporate a settlement agreement into a final judgment.

+(3) "Collaborative law process" means a procedure intended to resolve the family law dispute without intervention by a tribunal provided that the individuals in the dispute: (A) sign a collaborative law participation agreement; and (B) are represented by collaborative lawyers.
 A collaborative law process may not proceed if either party is subject to a restraining order, in accordance with the Prevention of Domestic Violence Act of 1991, N.J.S.
-2C:25-17, et seq. - (4) "Collaborative lawyer" means a lawyer who represents a party in a collaborative law process and whom the party acknowledges is retained for that limited purpose.
-Thus, in the event the collaborative process does not resolve the family law dispute and the dispute is, instead, determined by submitted to a tribunal, the collaborative lawyer will not continue to represent the party.
+2C:25-17, et seq.

+(4) "Collaborative lawyer" means a lawyer who represents a party in a collaborative law process and whom the party acknowledges is retained for that limited purpose.
+Thus, in the event the collaborative process does not resolve the family law dispute and the dispute is, instead, submitted to a tribunal, the collaborative lawyer will not continue to represent the party.

-- (5) "Family law dispute" means a dispute, claim or issue in a proceeding, or in anticipation of a proceeding, which is described in a participation agreement and arises under the family or domestic relations law of this State, including but not limited to: - (A) marriage, civil union, domestic partnership, divorce, dissolution, annulment, or property distribution; - (B) child custody, visitation, or parenting time; - (C) alimony, maintenance, or child support; or - (D) premarital, marital or post-marital agreements, or comparable agreements affecting civil unions or domestic partnerships. - (6) "Nonparty participant" means a person, other than a party and the party's collaborative lawyer that who participates in a collaborative law process and includes, but is not limited to, experts and other financial or mental health professionals; support persons; and potential parties. - (7) "Party" means an individual who signs a collaborative law participation agreement and whose consent is necessary to resolve a family law dispute under this act. - (8) "Proceeding" means a judicial or arbitral or adjudicative process before a tribunal, including related pre-hearing and post-hearing motions, conferences, and discovery. - (9) "Prospective party" means an individual who discusses with a prospective collaborative lawyer the possibility of signing a collaborative law participation agreement. - (10) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (11) "Related to a family law dispute" means involving the same parties, transaction or occurrence, nucleus of operative fact, claim, matter or issue as the family law dispute. - (12) "Settlement agreement" means an agreement entered into by the parties to a collaborative law participation agreement that sets forth a resolution of the parties' family law dispute. - (13) "Sign" means, with present intent to authenticate or adopt a record to execute or adopt a tangible symbol; or attach to or logically associate with the record an electronic symbol, sound, or process.
+(5) "Family law dispute" means a dispute, claim or issue which is described in a participation agreement and arises under the family or domestic relations law of this State, including but not limited to:

+(A) marriage, civil union, domestic partnership, divorce, dissolution, annulment, or property distribution;

+(B) child custody, visitation, or parenting time;

+(C) alimony, maintenance, or child support; or

+(D) premarital, marital or post-marital agreements, or comparable agreements affecting civil unions or domestic partnerships.

+(6) "Nonparty participant" means a person, other than a party and the party's collaborative lawyer, who participates in a collaborative law process.

+(7) "Party" means an individual who signs a collaborative law participation agreement and whose consent is necessary to resolve a family law dispute under this act.

+(8) "Proceeding" means a judicial or arbitral or adjudicative process before a tribunal, including related pre-hearing and post-hearing motions, conferences, and discovery.

+(9) "Prospective party" means an individual who discusses with a prospective collaborative lawyer the possibility of signing a collaborative law participation agreement.

+(10) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.

+(11) "Related to a the family law dispute" means involving the same parties, transaction or occurrence, nucleus of operative fact, claim, matter or issue as the family law dispute.

+(12) "Settlement agreement" means an agreement entered into by the parties to a collaborative law participation agreement that sets forth a resolution of the parties' family law dispute.

+(13) "Sign" means, with present intent to authenticate or adopt a record to execute or adopt a tangible symbol; or attach to or logically associate with the record an electronic symbol, sound, or process.

-(14) "Tribunal" means a court, of arbitrator, or administrative agency, as applicable, that, after presentation of evidence or legal argument, has jurisdiction to render a decision affecting a party's interests in a matter.
+(14) "Tribunal" means a court, arbitrator, or administrative agency, as applicable, that, after presentation of evidence or legal argument, has jurisdiction to render a decision affecting a party's interests in a matter.